piotrgrota/pgrota.github.io/_posts/2020-05-11-AWS-Random-Cut-Forest.md

 ![_config.yml]({{ site.baseurl }}/images/post4/chart2.png)

-You can see node <b>A</b> represent a root node (which always exists and that is the projection of all data points) and <b>B </b> , <b>C</b> represent both left and  right side of division.
+You can see node <b>A</b> represent a root node (which always exists and that is the projection of all data points) <b>B </b> , <b>C</b> represent both left and  right side of division.
-Color is determining if we have any nodes on that side apart  tested one.
+Color is determining if we have any nodes on that side apart from tested one.

 <br />